Thomas-Longworth/PP3-Tic-Tac-Toe/README.md

 <br>

-## Exception/Error testing:
+## Exception and error handling:

 <br>

-If the user doesnt enter an integer(0,8) to play the board, they recieve the following prompt:
+- If the user doesnt enter an integer(0,8) to play the board, they recieve the following prompt:

 <br>